STAR Tutorial

 - First, you’ll need to enter the STAR container, for that, type:

-sign at the end)root -l -b -q macros/runPicoDstAnalysisMaker.C
++sign at the end)root -l -b -q macros/runPicoDstAnalysisMaker.CIt will create a

-file with your TTree and some QA histograms.
-If you are interested what are these ROOT flags:-l
+.rootfile with your TTree and some QA histograms.
+If you are interested what are these ROOT flags:-l- no splash screen-b- stands for batchmode (no pictures showed),-q- quit after executing.

 - Now, one can perform your analysis on this newly created TTree with compiled (!) macro - notice